em-an-en/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-findthatword counts lines that contain the pattern bin in /etc/passwd 16-whatsnext displays 3 lines after the pattern root in /etc/passwd 17-hidethisword displays all the lines that do not contain the pattern bin in /etc/passwd
+15-findthatword counts lines that contain the pattern bin in /etc/passwd 16-whatsnext displays 3 lines after the pattern root in /etc/passwd 17-hidethisword displays all the lines that do not contain the pattern bin in /etc/passwd 18-letteronly displays lines that starts with a letter in the /etc/ssh/sshd_config